• Skip to primary navigation

 Serving Tips

-To assemble a sandwich, spread a good amount of ham salad onto a slice of bread.
+• To assemble a sandwich, spread a good amount of ham salad (about ½ cup) onto a slice of bread.
 I love using thick sliced white bread.
-There's just something nostalgic about it.
 Add a couple leaves of romaine lettuce for some extra crunch, if desired.
-Top with another slice of bread, cut in half and enjoy!

 Frequently Asked Questions